 Survival rates for testicular cancer

-Survival rates are a way for doctors and patients to get a general idea of the outlook for people with a certain type and stage of cancer.
+Survival rates are a way for doctors and patients to get an idea of the outlook for people with a certain type and stage of cancer.
 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is found.
-Of course, many people live much longer than 5 years.
-Five-year relative survival rates compare the number of people who are still alive 5 years after their cancer was found to the survival of others the same age who don't have cancer.
-This is a better way to see the impact that cancer can have on survival.
+Of course, many people live much longer than 5 years (and many are cured).

-These survival statistics come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on patients who were diagnosed with testicular cancer between 2001 and 2007.
+These survival statistics come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on patients who were diagnosed with testicular cancer between 2003 and 2009.

-Last Medical Review: 05/16/2012
+Last Medical Review: 01/02/2014

-Last Revised: 01/28/2013
+Last Revised: 02/11/2014